abtin/notes/2022/Mar.md

 #### Thoughts

 - Data sciency, eh?
 - Python libraries for data engineering/analysis/science are really amazing.
 - Let's see if I can bring a friend of mine to the data world.

+### Mar 17, 2022

+#### Thoughts

+- Pandas is fun POwerBI is not!
+PowerBI is a neglected, abandoned piece of torture which is stock in early 2000.
+The pain that these type of software caused made some creative people to think about User Experience!!